 If you go the route of four larger packages of sausage, obviously cook time will be increased.
 But then you can slice the logs into sausage patties.

-The patties can be eaten as is, or briefly pan-seared.
+The patties can be served as is, or briefly pan-seared.
 Just make sure not to cook them too long in the pan, or they'll lose moisture and become tough.

-To avoid confusion, this option for patties is not included in the recipe below.
-There are already options for small or large sausages plus 3 different cooking methods, and I don't want to overwhelm you with too much information in the actual recipe.
+To avoid confusion, the option for patties is not included in the recipe below.
+There are already options for small or large sausages plus 3 different cooking methods, and I don't want to overwhelm you with too much information in the recipe.

 Batch Size